You’re out of free articles.

 Aside from the 68 fuel assemblies arriving, Holtec said “major equipment restoration work is progressing,” including the reassembly of the main turbine generator and the chemical cleaning of the steam generators.
 Once complete, the work will remake Holtec — until now primarily a manufacturer of casks to store nuclear waste and a decommissioning company — into an operator of an active power plant.
 In a press release, Holtec CEO Kris Singh called the “esprit de corps of our tirelessly toiling worker force” a “testament to the national consensus and our collective will to harness nuclear energy to meet the galloping demand for power in our country.”

 Isometric bills itself as the world’s leading carbon registry, providing what it calls “scientifically rigorous carbon removal credits so companies can reliably meet their climate commitments.”
 Now the British company is expanding its operations to cover two climate superpollutants: landfill methane and hydrofluorocarbons.
 The startup plans to develop protocols for eliminating emissions of both superheating gases with its in-house science team and network of more than 300 outside researchers.
 Among its partners will be Recoolit, a company that collects and destroys refrigerants and previously partnered with Google to destroy the carbon dioxide equivalent of 250,000 metric tons of superpollutants.
-Another is Cool Effect, a California-based nonprofit that helps collect landfill gas and also worked with Google earlier this year to install methane destruction equipment at a landfill in Cuiabá, Brazil.
+Another is Cool Effect, a California-based nonprofit that sells carbon credits for landfill gas collection projects.
+It worked with Google earlier this year to support the installation of methane destruction equipment at a landfill in Cuiabá, Brazil.
 “Superpollutants are responsible for nearly half of global warming,” Eamon Jubbawy, Isometric’s chief executive, said in a statement.
 “Isometric is entering this market to bring the scientific rigour needed to help this crucial climate solution scale, using the same transparent approach that is building the trust needed to scale the carbon removal market.”

 Call the paradox of shrinking sea ice in the Arctic Ocean.
 Overall, it’s a disaster.
 But the mass melting is fueling the engine of Arctic food chains: algae.
 A new study led by the University of Copenhagen suggests there will be more food for future marine life than previously thought.
 That will also improve the ocean’s carbon dioxide uptake, which the researchers said was “likely good news” for the climate.
 “But biological systems are very complex, so it is hard to make firm predictions, because other mechanisms may pull in the opposite direction,” Lasse Riemann, professor at the Department of Biology and senior author of the study, said in a press release.
 “We do not yet know whether the net effect will be beneficial for the climate.”